A whistleblower is someone who reports an incident of wrongdoing they see at work, and does so in the public interest.

 For complaints made to the Commissioner, if you reasonably believe that a person has breached a Code of Conduct, this can already be a failure to comply with a legal obligation.

 When the complaint is about a local authority councillor or the board member of a public body, it can be considered by the Ethical Standards Commissioner.

 However, all local authorities and public bodies have internal policies for raising concerns, and it’s usually better to follow them first.
 That said, if you’re worried about being victimised or think the incident will be covered up – or you believe your initial complaint wasn’t dealt with properly by your employer – you should contact the Commissioner.

 The Commissioner and their team can’t give legal advice or say if you’ll be protected by the law.
 For that, you should seek independent advice, or contact Protect, the whistleblowing charity.

 If you ask us for help, we will provide an initial response within 15 working days.
-The Commissioner will let you know if we can take action (and what that action might be) – if not, we’ll point you towards someone else who can help.
+Our initial response may be to ask for more information from you.
+This helps us understand if and how we can help.
+The Commissioner will let you know if we can take action (and what that action might be) – if not, we’ll try to point you towards someone else who can help.